 Our policy is to train actors for theatre, film and television.
-The School has a broad offering; ranging from its two-year full time intensive actor training, adult One Year Part Time training, adult 10 week courses, weekend workshops to its successful Young Gaiety Drama classes for under 18s.
+The School has a broad offering; ranging from its Two Year Full-time Professional Actor Training, adult One Year Part-Time training, adult 10 week courses and weekend workshops, to its successful Young Gaiety Drama classes for under 18’s.

-The School also hosts a range of courses for international students delivered both in conjunction with US partner organisations and available for solo applicants.
+The School also hosts a range of Study Abroad courses for international students delivered both in conjunction with US partner organisations and available for solo applicants from all over the world.
 Its broad community and outreach scheme includes a highly successful Shakespeare in Schools programme for Leaving Cert students.